The Yulanda M. Faris Choreographers Program

 About the Artists

 Daina is the artist-in-residence at Agora de la danse in Montreal until 2020.
-Over the next year, she will present her work at the Rencontres chorégraphiques internationales de Seine-Saint-Denis, in Munich and Potsdam (Germany), at the National Arts Centre in Ottawa, among other events.
-Daina has undertaken residencies and mentorships at Circuit-Est centre chorégraphique, at Montréal, arts interculturels, and at Studio 303 for the creation of Unrelated.
+Over the next year, she will present her work at the Rencontres chorégraphiques internationales de Seine-Saint-Denis, The Dance Biennale in Munich and Tanzdage an International Dance Festival in Potsdam (Germany), at the National Arts Centre in Ottawa, at The FTA (Festival TransAmériques) in Montreal and at The Venice Biennale, among other events.
+Daina has undertaken residencies and mentorships at Circuit-Est centre chorégraphique, at Montreal, arts interculturels, and at Studio 303 for the creation of Unrelated.
 In September 2016, she presented a new piece, Pour, in its world premiere at La Chapelle Scènes Contemporaines.
 In November 2016, she was a double prizewinner at the Prix de la danse de Montréal, winning both the Prix du CALQ for Best Choreography of 2015-2016 for her choreographic installation When the Ice Melts, Will We Drink the Water?, and the Prix Découverte de la danse, presented by Agora de la danse and Tangente, for Unrelated.

 Justine A. Chambers’ interests lie in collaborative creation and re-imagining dance performance.
 She is drawn to the movement of all bodies, and is focused on the dances that are already there: the social choreographies present in the everyday.
 Her recent choreographic projects include: Family Dinner, Family Dinner: The Lexicon, Semi-precious: the faceting of a gemstone only appears complete and critical; Enters and Exits, COPY.
 Justine’s work has been presented by: Agora de la danse, Canada Dance Festival, Dance in Vancouver, Dance Saskatchewan, Dancing on the Edge Festival, New Dance Horizons, The Roundhouse Community Arts Centre, Vancouver Art Gallery: FUSE and the Western Front.
 She is a founding member of project bk and is currently artist in residence and associate artist to The Dance Centre.